So if you’ve hung around with me here on the blog before you know I

 I received a generous gift from Cricut of their Explore Air machine and this coffee sign was my first foray in playing with my new big girl toy.
 I loooove it!
-I was a little nervous trying it for the first time since I’m so used to the Silhouette, but it was so easy.
+I was a little nervous trying it for the first time since I’d only ever used another brand of cutting machine, but it was so easy.
 The Cricut has settings right on the machine that adjust the cutting blade (rather than having to switch the blade out with each material change), the auto-loader is no-fuss and requires no guiding or adjusting rollers.
 Clearly I’ve been missing out.

 In addition to all of the other excellent features, it can write and looks like real handwriting with many of the fonts.
 This is a choir singing moment for me.
 If you’ve ever seen my handwriting you know why.
 Let’s just say you’re lucky that blogs are typed and not handwritten or you would already have a headache right now trying to decipher my chicken scratch.
 Or more likely, you would have just stopped reading and then you wouldn’t get to see how to make your own coffee sign!

 Start with a wood sign; if it has a design on it like mine did you can paint over it with a matte acrylic paint.
 I chose white because it matches my kitchen and is a nice contrast with the gold foil.